 Create a routine that encourages a clear boundary between the workday and your personal time.
 Maybe that’s going to yoga class, taking a bath, or cooking dinner – something that gets you into a relaxed state of mind.
 Use that activity as an indicator that you’re now transitioning into relaxation time.

 At 7:30, I’ll stop working, lay out my yoga mat, and practice yoga for about 30 minutes.
 After that, I’ll take a bath.
 Then it’s time to get comfy in my PJs, have a snack, and watch Netflix until about 9:30.
 Finally, I’ll read until about 10:30 when I go to bed.

 A big element of relaxing for me is making sure that I’m comfortable.
 That means changing out of whatever I wore during the day and getting into something loose and soft.
 Changing into pajamas or lounge clothes helps you make the transition into relaxation mode at the end of the day.

 Even with a routine in place, it can be difficult to shut your mind off.
 I’ve definitely done half-hearted yoga because my head wouldn’t quiet down at the end of the day.

 There’s nothing worse than trying to go to sleep and having all these thoughts whizzing around in your head.
 Writing and switching off from social media are two things that help me to switch off sooner.

-Switch Off: I try to switch off from social media and emails at 7:30 when my evening routine starts.
-I also try to give myself a deadline to put my computer away completely by 9:30 because I have a tendency to get distracted with Netflix or YouTube videos right before I need to go to bed.
+I try to switch off from social media and emails at 7:30 when my evening routine starts.
+I also try to give myself a deadline to put my laptop/iPad away by 9:30 because I have a tendency to get distracted with Netflix or YouTube videos right before bed.

-Of course, it’s not always easy and there are times when I stay up far too late because I’m in the deep dark depths of YouTube, but I feel a million times better when I make an effort to switch off earlier.
+Of course, it’s not always easy to follow through, and there are times when I stay up far too late because I’m in the deep dark depths of YouTube.
+But I feel a million times better when I make an effort to switch off earlier.